KyleBlackie/productivity-app/README.md

 A React app made to help concentrate time spent on certain activities throughout the day

 View in browser here: https://kyleblackie.github.io/productivity-app/
 <br>
-What I learned from this project:
+What I learned:
 JavaScript:
 - learned general syntax
 - ES6

 React:
+- how to use states and props in react
-- importance of components in development
+- importance of components in front-end development
 - component lifecycles
-- states and props in react
 - css styling with react
 - JSX